multitudes/oldmultitudes.github.io/_posts/2019-01-17-Regular Expressions Primer.markdown

 `\t `   horizontal tab

-Using `[]` brackets to find commonly mispelled words.
+Using curly brackets to find commonly mispelled words.

-Example, tomorrow can be mispelled as tommorow, tommorrow..
+For example, tomorrow can be mispelled as tommorow, tommorrow..

-We can find these like this
+We can find them in this way:

 `\tomm{0,1}orr{0,1}ow`

-[a-z]    any lower case letter
+`[a-z] `   any lower case letter

-[A-Z]    any upper case letter
+`[A-Z]`    any upper case letter

-[0-9]    any number
+`[0-9]`    any number

-[a-cC-R3-4]  any letter from a to c or uppercase letter from C to R or number from 3-4
+`[a-cC-R3-4]`  any letter from a to c or uppercase letter from C to R or number from 3-4

 Lets look for the name Catherine in our text.
 But we want to find her last name as well.